clowd1e/Bazario.Docker/README.md

 To run this project, it is required to install:

 - [Bazario.Web](https://github.com/Bazar-io/Bazario.Web) - Angular project used as the client side web application.
-- [Bazario.AspNetCore.Shared](https://github.com/Bazar-io/Bazario.AspNetCore.Shared) - .NET class common library that is used accross .NET microservice projects.
+- [Bazario.AspNetCore.Shared](https://github.com/Bazar-io/Bazario.AspNetCore.Shared) - .NET common class library that is used accross .NET microservice projects.
 - [Bazario.Identity](https://github.com/Bazar-io/Bazario.Identity) - ASP.NET Core WebAPI that is responsible for handling user authentication and authorization.
+- [Bazario.Users](https://github.com/Bazar-io/Bazario.Users) - ASP.NET Core WebAPI that is responsible for handling users and admins management.

 To clone the Github repositories: